What is stock footage?

-For footage sales contributor royalties are calculated as a percentage of the license selling price, less the Dissolve indemnification fee (if there is an extended license purchased).
+For footage sales contributor royalties are calculated as a percentage of the license selling price, less the Dissolve indemnification and service fees (if there is an extended/premium/custom license purchased).
 Additional extended license royalties do not apply to Rights Managed content.

 Can I still use my footage even though I'm working with Dissolve?

 Dissolve does not own your footage — you do.
 It's your footage.
 When you work with Dissolve, you are sub-licensing your footage to us, which allows us to license clips on your behalf through our site.
 You can still use your footage for your own projects — whether they’re personal, commercial, or portfolio in nature.
 And if you’re working with Dissolve on a non-exclusive basis, you may also license your footage through other stock websites.

 If I’m an exclusive contributor with Dissolve, can I license my footage to customers who approach me directly?

 No, contributors cannot license exclusive content directly to customers.
 For exclusive content, contributor may promote or document contributor services or content, including on a website owned and operated by contributor, or in a portfolio where contributor shall include a link on such a system or a notation to the Dissolve website to indicate that content is only available for licensing through Dissolve.

 How much money will I make with stock?

 This is difficult to answer — the success of a stock collection depends on many factors: collection size, quality of the footage and its metadata, and how varied the collection is.
 Whether you’re shooting stock on a full-time or part-time basis also has an effect.

 The stock world can be quite profitable for a producer.
 It takes time and work to build up a large and strong collection, but we’re here to ensure you have the best chance for success.